 - Monitoring and reviewing the effectiveness and implementation of the GSDT Safeguarding Policy and Procedures - Monitoring changes in legislation, policy, and Government guidance, and helping to coordinate further action and minimise the risk of non-compliance with respect to ISI and Ofsted inspections - Coordinating the work of Trust Office departments responsible for aspects of safeguarding, and facilitating liaison between the central office and schools - Where appropriate, making recommendations regarding policy or practice to the Executive Board The committee is led by the Director of Innovation and Learning.
-Membership includes the Council Safeguarding Lead, representatives from the Innovation and Learning, Legal, HR and ITS departments, and a representative DSL from a school and one from an academy.
+Membership includes the Council Safeguarding Lead, representatives from the Innovation and Learning, Legal, HR and ITS departments, two representative DSLs and the Trust consultant nurse.